josephxbrick/TabBar/README.md

 * **firstLastTabInset**: the inset between the left/right end of the tab bar and the first/last tab

 ## Adding tab pages (optional)
 You can add "pages" (layers, or Frames from Design) that correspond to each tab by adding them to the `pagesPanel` layer of the tab bar.
 (The `pagesPanel` is created only if you choose to do this.)
 The order in which the layers are added corresponds to the order of the tabs.
-So the first layer you add will be displayed when you choose the first tab, etc.  If you use `pagesPanel', you must have the same number of pages as you have tabs.
+So the first layer you add will be displayed when you choose the first tab, etc.  If you use `pagesPanel`, you must have the same number of pages as you have tabs.

 The following will add the the layers "layer1" through "layer5" to the tab bar `tabBar`.
 ```